The Glamour Toe Procedure

 The use of surgical hardware for hammer toe surgery is very common, and depends on the severity of the hammer toe and which toe is operated on.
 The 5th toe rarely requires surgical hardware, while the 2nd toe almost always does.
 Surgical hardware may involve stainless steel wires, screws, synthetic material, absorbable pins, cadaveric bone, and/or specialty fixation devices.

 A temporary stainless steel rod is most commonly used to hold the bones steady.
 The rod (medically known as a K-wire) will stick out the tip of the toe and removed in the office once healed – 2 -6 weeks later.
 Removing of the rod is doesn’t elicit pain usually, rather just an uncomfortable feeling.
-Sometimes a metal fusion device (for bone mending procedures) is buried within the bone and doesn’t need to be removed, thought this type of implant is not ideal when toe relocation surgery is necessary.
+Sometimes a metal fusion device (for bone mending procedures) is buried within the bone and doesn’t need to be removed, though this type of implant is less ideal when toe relocation surgery is necessary.

-Surgically imbedded hardware within the toe can remain in your foot permanently.
+Surgically embedded hardware within the toe can remain in your foot permanently.
 Due to the nature of the implant removing the hardware would undo the surgery that was performed, therefore elective removal is not performed.
 Use of the rod in contrast, avoid permanent metallic implants within the toe.

 Corns And Hammer Toes: Will Hammer Toe Surgery Also Remove The Corns On The Top Of The Toe?

 When corns (dried skin buildup) is present along with a hammer toe, indicates that the buckled toe is rubbing against the shoe.
 The term corn is typically reserved for the skin buildup located on the top of the toes.
 In general, correcting the toe problem will also correct the corn/callus buildup.
 In most cases, Dr. Blitz excised the corns are part of the incision approach for a better cosmetic appearance of the foot after toe surgery.